Table of Contents[Hide][Show]

 Sadly, large industrial settings often breed risk to foodborne illness.
 From E.coli outbreaks in bagged spinach, to salmonella contaminated almond butters, mass produced foods possess a greater threat to becoming tainted.
 Food from your local farmers market is fresher and usually safer.
 At the very most, you will want to rinse off the dirt that accumulates on your veggies.

 8. Eating local (and seasonal) means more nutrient density

 Buying foods according to their best fit season is a huge tip to achieve ultimate nutrient density.
 Because of mass farming tactics, foods that are not locally grown (and in season) are available to eat year-round.
 But does that mean they are just as healthy?
 Absolutely not.
-In fact, researches in Japan found a threefold differences in the vitamin C of spinach harvested in summer as opposed to winter.
+In fact, researchers found threefold differences in the vitamin C of spinach harvested in summer as opposed to winter.

 9. Buying local creates connections to people and planet

 Staying engaged with your local farms and businesses means a greater sense of community.
 Having a sense of connection with people creates lasting friendships and also holds such communities accountable for their actions.
 Getting to visit the farms that grow our foods and physically touch the land goes beyond physical health and nature connects us with the core of humanity.